linzeqipku/SnowGraph/index.md

 * Natural language text is a common form of knowledge representation in software engineering data, while the machine comprehension of natural language text is very difficult.

 # [](#header-1)What Is SnowGraph?

+SnowGraph (Software Knowledge Graph) is a project for creating software-specific question-answering bot.
+Given a software project and various software engineering data of it, you can use SnowGraph to:

+* **Creating a software-specific knowledge graph automatically.** SnowGraph will extract entities from software engineering data, analyze relationships between them, and fuse them into a uniform graph database.
+Software developers can access the software-specific knowledge graph through graphic user interface or graph query language.
+* **Creating a software-specific question answering bot automatically.** Given a natural language user question about the software project, the QA bot can return passages from software engineering data to answer the question.